Idaho

 Natural Resources

-• $447,000 for 8 new medical residency positions to address physician shortages.
+• Targeted funding to increase the number of medical residency positions to address physician shortage